 - Click View Report next to the social post report you want to view.

-A report for an auto-post will include the name of the email campaign.
+A report for a post from an email campaign will include the name of the email campaign by default.

 About Social Post Statistics

 Your social post report will detail the different ways people interacted with your Facebook or Instagram posts.

 The date and time your social posts finish publishing.